Master your job interview.

 During the interview

-Your goal is to find out if you have “chemistry” to possibly be in a long-term relationship, and both parties want to find out if you are a good fit for each other.
+The goal of your interview is to find out if you have “chemistry” for a potential long-term relationship, and both parties want to find out if you are a good fit for each other.

 Think of the ideal interview as an engaging conversation.
 Your role is to articulate how your skills, strengths, and experience can bring value to the organization.
 Ask the interviewers if you can take notes.